Absence from School

 Please notify the school, either by phone (203) 255-1902 or email, Directors@stpaulsnurseryschool.net when your child is absent.
 Please include in your message, the reason for your child’s absence.

 St. Paul’s Nursery School of Fairfield Inc.’s policy for administering medicine provides for the administering of injectable prescription medicine only in the case of a life-threatening allergic reaction.
 All teachers are trained in the administering of oral, topical and inhalant medications to be used solely in life-threatening allergic or asthmatic conditions.
 Only staff specifically trained for this purpose will be allowed to administer medication.
 Storage of medication and appropriate records are kept on the premises in accordance with sections 19a-79-9 of Connecticut state regulations.

 Attendance and Promptness

 All children are asked to be on time for school.
 While we certainly understand an emergency, persistent tardiness is distracting and disruptive to other children and teachers.
 Because our curriculum is planned with on-going activities for the children, we discourage poor attendance.
 Thank you for your cooperation.
-For children arriving late, pleas wait until 2’s have been welcomed into the school.
-Then go to the Old Post Road Door and ring the bell/call the office and you’ll be admitted into class.
+For children arriving late, please wait until 9:30 to call the office.
+It’s important to allow the 2’s to be welcomed into the school without interruption.
+Go to the Old Post Road Door, ring the bell/call the office and you’ll be admitted into class.